Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    The document is structured as follows: Section 3 presents the conventions and terminology used throughout this document.
 Section 4 presents the use cases and workflows related to media ingest and the two interfaces.
-Sections 5 and 6 detail Interface-1 and Interface-2, respectively.
-Section 7 provides examples.
+Section 5 lists the common requirements for both interfaces.
+Sections 6 and 7 detail Interface-1 and Interface-2, respectively.
+Section 8 provides examples.

 # Conventions and Terminology # {#conventions}